 Clark Wendlandt has fished professionally for more than 25 years.
 He competed in B.A.S.S. tournaments but now follows the FLW Tour, where he finished fifth at the 2017 season stop at Lake Travis in Texas.
 He caught those bass from deep water, about 20 feet.
-That was out of character for the angler better known for pursuing the ones he can see is shallow water.
-“Early in my career, if there was any chance to sight fish, I would do it every time,” he said.
+That was out of character for the angler, better known for pursuing the ones he can see in shallow water.
+“Early in my career, if there were any chance to sight fish, I would do it every time,” he said.

 If targeting spawning bass isn’t against regulations where you fish, then sight fishing can be an exciting option.
-It gives you the opportunity to watch a bass interact with your lure before striking it.
+Watching a bass interact with your lure before striking it allows you to watch it.
 But it is rarely easy.
-Seeing a big bass nose down on your lure and then swim away can introduce you to a new level of fishing frustration.
+Seeing a big bass nose down on your lure and then swimming away can introduce you to a new level of fishing frustration.
 Like most things in life, the more time you spend sight fishing, the better you will become at it.